snowsky/kube-dags-test/README.md

 > Note: exceptions from this rule of using the same base image may be acceptable, but only for special and well-argued cases, e.g. needing CUDA bindings for an ML application.

 If a library is used often (either in many tasks or in a task that needs to run many times), libraries installed in a `PythonVirtualEnvOperator` should be pushed inside the Docker image.

+## To Push Changes, generate PR
+PS : these steps are not fianlized.
+They are part of AA's practice and what has usualy worked for her.
+To Check which directory you are in : git status
+If on correct directory and want to push the changes for an existing Code : git diff (this will show new changes made) git add <filename> to add the new file
+Use : git status to confirm that the new filename is added git commit -m "commit msg" to add a commit message git push to push the changes